 An agility class would get your dog’s blood pumping and have you running right alongside him while he’s learning.
 This is a great way to improve your fitness and teach your dog something too!

 If you want something to work towards, train yourself and your pooch for an event like Tough Mudder.
-Certain areas host a dog event (known as Ruff Mudder), which you and your pup can train for together!
+Unfortunately dogs aren’t allowed on the course, but we can play pretend, am I right?